 The MyFreeCams-Chat Avenue relationship was first analyzed in a report by 4W.

 Federal court documents and news reports indicate that during the years that MyFreeCams advertised on Chat Avenue and continuing until the present, multiple predators have been arrested in relation to child sex crimes committed on Chat Avenue.

-In one high-profile case, Raymond Libby, a former Deputy Attorney General, was charged with possession of child pornography.
-During an interview with the FBI, Libby stated that he was “sure” that he came across pictures of underage victims because others on Chat Avenue posted them.
+In one high-profile case, Raymond Liddy, a former Deputy Attorney General, was charged with possession of child pornography.
+During an interview with the FBI, Liddy stated that he was “sure” that he came across pictures of underage victims because others on Chat Avenue posted them.

-“that Chat Avenue thing… [P]eople put them on there,” Libby said.
+“that Chat Avenue thing… [P]eople put them on there,” Liddy said.